 What is the Bell “Let’s Talk” Campaign

-As many of you may have noticed, Bell’s “Let’s Talk” initiative is set to run on Wednesday, January 25th.
+As many of you may have noticed, Bell’s “Let’s Talk” annual mental health initiative is today, January 29, 2020.

 “Let’s Talk” is intended to promote awareness of mental illness and jumpstart action(s) to help people access the treatment they need.
 The campaign is based on four pillars: